 Stir together dry ingredients – almond flour, baking powder, cinnamon, and salt.
 Stir in blended wet ingredients until well mixed.
 Cook as directed.

-For extra light and fluffy almond flour pancakes separate the egg whites from the yolks before adding them to the batter.
+For extra light and fluffy grain-free pancakes separate the egg whites from the yolks before adding them to the batter.
 Beat the egg whites separately until stiff.

 Blend together the remaining ingredients, including the yolks.
 Once the mixture is well blended, gently fold the beaten whites into the pancake batter.